Knowledge Base Sections ▾

 Premium request limitMonthly poolMonthly poolNo limit

-The pay-as-you-go numbers are calculated directly: 50 million tokens at an average rate of ~$0.0048 per million is about 24 cents.
-Even if usage grows tenfold to hundreds of millions of tokens per month, the bill will remain within a few dollars.
-A subscription has a fixed fee which is only the lower bound: you either add surcharges for premium requests over the limit or suffer a loss in quality once the pool is exhausted.
+Pay-as-you-go figures are calculated directly: 50 million tokens at an average rate of ~$0.0066 per million is about 48 cents.
+Even if the usage profile grows tenfold to hundreds of millions of tokens per month, the bill will remain within just a few dollars.
+A subscription has a fixed fee, which is only the floor: to that, one must add either extra charges for premium requests beyond the limit or the loss of quality when the pool is exhausted.

-An important caveat: the models provided differ.
-Copilot gives access to proprietary GPT and Claude, while Gonka provides access to open-source Kimi K2.6 and MiniMax M2.7 models.
-For most daily coding tasks, frontier-level open-source models provide comparable results, but if a specific proprietary model is critical for your task, this is worth considering.
-The advantage of pay-as-you-go is not only in price but also in the lack of a ceiling: you aren't left without a powerful model in the middle of the month.
+Important caveat: the models are different.
+Copilot provides access to proprietary GPT and Claude models, while Gonka provides access to open-source models like Kimi K2.6, MiniMax M2.7, and DeepSeek V4 Flash.
+For most daily coding tasks, frontier-level open-source models deliver comparable results, but if a specific proprietary model is critical for your task, that should be taken into account.
+The advantage of pay-as-you-go is not just the price, but the absence of a ceiling: you aren't left without a powerful model in the middle of the month.

 How to switch: step-by-step for different clients

-Switching does not require a change in your workflow — it is the same editors and extensions, just with your own key instead of a Copilot subscription.
-First, get a key, then configure your client.
+Switching does not require changing your workflow — it uses the same editors and extensions, just connecting your key instead of a Copilot subscription.
+First, get a key, then configure the client.

 Step 2.
 Connect your editor.
-Most clients support either OpenAI-compatible or Anthropic-compatible formats — Gateway supports both:
+Most clients support either the OpenAI-compatible or Anthropic-compatible format — the Gateway supports both:

 • OpenAI-compatible: base URL https://gate.joingonka.ai/v1, key jg-, model MiniMaxAI/MiniMax-M2.7.